2023 Best Urban & Regional Planning Schools in the Southwest Region

 Request Information

-Arizona State University - Tempe landed the #9 spot in the 2023 rankings for the best urban and regional planning programs.
-Located in the city of Tempe, ASU - Tempe is a public college with a fairly large student population.
+Arizona State University - Tempe did quite well in this year’s ranking of the best schools for urban and regional planning students.
+It came in at #9 on the list.
+Located in the medium-sized city of Tempe, ASU - Tempe is a public college with a very large student population.

 On average, urban planning graduates from ASU - Tempe take out $26,875 in student loans while working on their degree.
 This translates to an average monthly loan payment of $436, based on a 10-year repayment plan.